The mission statement of our Lifeschooling Conference reads as follows:

 - The unschooling philosophy prioritizes fun in learning; Lifeschooling emphasizes fun, but also acknowledges an “essential body of knowledge” (though much smaller than what is proposed by traditional schools).Do not misunderstand me on this point.
 At all costs, make learning fun!
 Studies have proven that children learn best through play.
 Why?
 Because they are simply having fun and learning about their world in the process.
 And make learning real.
 Integrate it with real life so that children can see the practical value and meaning.
 But in my understanding of unschooling, we would not teach our children multiplication if we could not make it fun or if they did not have the interest.I don’t know about you, but I can’t think of any possible way to make multiplication fun.
 (That being said, I never did learn my facts very well.
 But I am surviving fine).
 I do my very best to make it fun and to incorporate it into real life, but for certain children, it will never be fun.
 They will still need to learn it (as much as possible 😉 )!
 You are the parent and with God’s guidance, you must decide what that essential body of knowledge looks like.
 And it will probably look slightly different for each child.
 Lifeschooling is about fun and the fundamentals…which may or may not always be combined.

 So no, lifeschooling is not unschooling.
 Lifeschooling is so much more!
 And our desire at the Lifeschooling Conference is to set parents free from the burden of what homeschooling has become.
 There is a better way.
 A way that merges life with homeschooling.
 It’s the way this whole movement actually started and it is time to return to our roots.
-We will be hearing from some of these homeschool pioneers (and children of pioneers) at our conference and we will also be giving away a “revolutionary” book written by pioneer “lifeschooler” Chris Davis called “Gifted: Raising Children Intentionally.”
-Join us July 7-9th to learn more about Lifeschooling!
+For further reading, I recommend a “revolutionary” book written by pioneer “lifeschooler” Chris Davis called “Gifted: Raising Children Intentionally.”
+I hope you’ll join us for our next Lifeschooling Conference to learn more about how to “merge life with homeschooling”!